Post

 threat2

-Checking the file’s metadata, we find that the program was compiled using AutoIT v3.
+Analyzing the file’s metadata, we find that the malware was compiled using AutoIT v3.
+VirusTotal also shows the malware being packed by AutoIT.

 threat3